isaiah76/sddm-lain-wired-theme-blue/Readme.md

 # Current theme name
 Current=sddm-lain-wired-theme-blue
 ```
 - Now you are all set.
-Enjoy the aesthetic.
+Enjoy the aesthetic